ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 ***[TODO: I had misunderstood the rules for "exact match".
 The above text is now correct.
 I need to go back and revise the following table.]***

+***[TODO: I don't understand the "exact match" rules in the spec.
+How is the "inferred return type" subclause any different from the bullet that follows it?]***

 I will compare the options for overload resolution against a load of "language-design unit tests": (a) I can use `ValueTask` every bit as good as `Task` for a wholesale replacement; (b) I can incrementally migrate my API over to `ValueTask`; (c) I don't want to break back-compat.
 I've written 28 unit tests in total, but only 13 are interested and I've summarized them in the table below.
 Conclusions:

 * *The option "IC: don't change overload resolution; instead rely on a user-defined implicit conversion from `ValueTask` to `Task`" is best.*